Portraits of Courage: History

 An exhibition of the portraits ran from March 2 to October 17, 2017 at the George W. Bush Presidential Library and Museum.

+On June 9th, 2024, an exhibition displaying the portraits began at The American Adventure at Walt Disney World’s Epcot.

 Reception

 A review by Jonathan Alter in The New York Times called Bush as "an evocative and surprisingly adept artist who has dramatically improved his technique while also doing penance for one of the greatest disasters in American history."

+M Neelika Jayawardane a Professor at the State University of New York-Oswego described it as "troubling that the man who sent millions of US troops to a battlefront is now attempting to re-introduce himself as a person who cares deeply for their wellbeing".
+Jayawardane noted that "there is no mention of these millions of people whose lives have been laid to waste by America’s imperial wars" and that "Bush puts himself to the foreground and damningly instrumentalises American soldiers as image-rehabilitation tools".
+Jayawardane concludes, "we should be taking off our shoes, and lobbing them at Bush for his naked attempts to elide his responsibility for the enormity of suffering he created".